 What Does Feminist Entrepreneurship Look Like for Bloom + Brilliance?

-As a feminist, a woman, a member of the Manitoba Métis and LGBTQ2+ communities, and a business owner, I believe in:
+As a business founded by a feminist, a woman, and a member of the Manitoba Métis and LGBTQ2+ communities, we believe in:

 - contributing to an inclusive, equitable and sustainable economy